codefellows/seattle-code-301n24/curriculum/class-02/README.md

   - React-Bootstrap
   - Netlify
   - setState
+- Execute
   - Understand and define the concepts of `props` and `state` as they relate to React Components
-- Be able to pass both static and dynamic information from a parent component into a child component using `props`
+  - Pass both static and dynamic information from a parent component into a child component using `props`
-- Be able to hold information as `state` in different components
+  - Hold information as `state` in different components
   - Create responsive web pages suitable for desktop or mobile web browsers
-- Be able to utilize Bootstrap to style applications
+  - Integrate a 3rd party component library into a React application
   - Deploy to Netlify

 ## Notes